evgenyneu/SigmaSwiftStatistics/README.md

 ### Max

 Returns the maximum value in the array.

-Returns nil for an empty array.
+**Note**: Returns nil for an empty array.

 ```Swift
 Statistics.max([1, 8, 3])